Snowflake-Labs/schemachange/README.md

 ```

 #### Yaml Jinja support
 The YAML config file supports the jinja templating language and has a custom function "env_var" to access environmental variables.
+Jinja variables are unavailible and not yet loaded since they are supplied by the YAML file.
+Customisation of the YAML file can only happen through values passed via environment variables.

 ##### env_var
 Provides access to environmental variables.
 The function can be used two different ways.